seviet/landingpage/vsphere/refarch-main.md

 Replicated storage between sites is assumed.
 Datastores must be common to all hosts in a cluster for seamless operation, or else VMs will become trapped on the hosts mapped to specific datastores and won't vMotion away for maintenance or move for DRS.

 An interesting strategy for this model to ensure high availability for PCF is to keep a record of how many hosts are in a cluster and deploy enough copies of a PCF job in that AZ to ensure survivability in a site loss.
-This means placing large, odd numbers of jobs (such as consul) int he cluster so that at least two are left on either site in the event of a loss of site.
+This means placing large, odd numbers of jobs (such as consul) in the cluster so that at least two are left on either site in the event of a loss of site.
 In a four host cluster, this would call for five consul job VMs, so each site has at least two if not the third.
+DRS anti-magatism rules can be used here (set at the IaaS level) to force like VMs apart for best effect.

 Also, lots of smaller Diego Cells are recommended over a few, very large Diego Cells.